scottbale/kirkwoodcoc/doc/development.md

     git tag -a -m "blah blah" 2.0.x git push --tags origin master

+### Files of interest

+Refer to `basic layout of files` in `README.md`

+Current Wordpress theme:

+    .../wp-content/themes/cleanhome/

+File that controls the two most recent sermons which appear on the home page:

+    .../wp-content/themes/cleanhome/home.php

 \newpage

 Advanced - Running a local copy of the website